Last Updated: 5/17/22 | May 17th, 2022

 5. Around the Bloc: My Life in Moscow, Beijing, and Havana, by Stephanie Elizondo Griest

+This is the story of a young journalist who travels to Russia, China, and Cuba to witness the effects of communism and explore a world not many of us get to see.
 Griest relates her experiences as a volunteer at a children’s shelter in Moscow, a propaganda polisher at the office of the Communist Party’s English-language mouthpiece in Beijing, and a belly dancer among the rumba queens of Havana.
+It’s an eye-opening glimpse at life in lands often considered “the enemy.”

 6. Rediscovering Travel: A Guide for the Globally Curious, by Seth Kugel